1jour1vin

 About the estate:

-A fine example of the breakthrough of Languedoc wines across five continents, this estate, founded in 1971 by Aimé and Véronique Guibert, caused a stir a few years ago by offering local wines at the same price as the great Bordeaux wines.
-However, it has remained at the top of the list with wines of consistent quality and remarkable aging potential.
-Today, it is run by the founders' sons.
+A fine example of the rise of Languedoc wines across the five continents, this estate—founded in 1971 by Aimé and Véronique Guibert—caused a stir a few years ago by offering local wines at the same price as top Bordeaux wines.
+It has, however, remained at the forefront of the industry, producing wines of consistent quality and remarkable aging potential.
+A benchmark estate now run by the founders’ sons.

-RVF - La Revue du Vin de France / Guide to the Best Wines of France
+RVF - The French Wine Review / Guide to the Best Wines of France

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2025 guide) 1*Star (Up-and-coming stars or quality winemakers producing good wines; you won't be disappointed when tasting the wines from these estates)
+Rated estate (2025 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when tasting the wines from these estates)

 About the estate:

-Aimé Guibert was a leading figure in the revival of Languedoc wine and its recognition in France and then internationally, after acquiring his old farmhouse nestled beside the Gassac River.
-He helped to restore the potential of the limestone terroir of the Upper Gassac Valley, composed of glacial gravel, in the foothills of the Cévennes.
-The daily temperature range and the nature of the soils convinced him that this was a great terroir for Cabernet Sauvignon, which would be produced from mass selection of the best Bordeaux châteaux.
-Aimé's sons, Samuel, Gaël, Roman, and Basile, now preside over the estate.
-Daumas Gassac has distinguished itself thanks to its potential and longevity.
-Like the great Cabernet Sauvignons of the world, it is best enjoyed after at least a decade.
-While the work is immense and undeniable, and the quality of the reds is always there (even if the wines do not necessarily bear the identity of the place), we expect much more from the entire range.
+Aimé Guibert was a leading figure in the revival of Languedoc’s wine industry and its rise to prominence first in France and then internationally, after purchasing his old farmhouse nestled along the banks of the Gassac River.
+He helped restore the potential of the limestone terroir of the Upper Gassac Valley, composed of glacial gravel, in the foothills of the Cévennes.
+The wide diurnal temperature range and the nature of the soils convinced him that this was a great terroir for Cabernet Sauvignon, which would be sourced from mass selection of the finest Bordeaux châteaux.
+Aimé’s sons—Samuel, Gaël, Roman, and Basile—now steer the estate’s destiny.
+Daumas Gassac has distinguished itself through its potential and longevity.
+Like the world’s great Cabernet Sauvignons, it is best enjoyed after at least a decade.
+While the estate’s legacy is immense and undeniable, and the quality of the reds is consistently high (even if the wines do not necessarily reflect the terroir’s identity), we expect much more from the entire range.

 Jancis Robinson